Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

-It is a non-obvious fact that this geometric approach to define the Hecke action works also in characteristic $p$ when $g=1$ and $\gothq=(p)$, as proved in \cite[4.5]{conrad}.
-The reason being that the composition $\pi_{1\ast}\pi_2^\ast\omega^k\to\omega^k$ of the morphisms (\ref{E:H1}) and (\ref{E:H2}) between sheaves on $\calM_{\calO}$ has image inside $p\cdot\omega^k$ if $k\geq 1$, because it is so over the open dense ordinary locus.
+It is a non-obvious fact that this geometric approach to define the Hecke action works also in characteristic $p$ when $g=1$ and $\gothq=(p)$, as proved in \cite[\S4.5]{conrad}.
+The key here is to show that the composition $\pi_{1\ast}\pi_2^\ast\omega'^k\to\omega^k$ of the morphisms (\ref{E:H1}) and (\ref{E:H2}) between sheaves on $\calM_{\calO}$ has image inside $p\cdot\omega^k$ if $k\geq 1$, because it is so over the open dense ordinary locus.

-Unfortunately, when $g>1$ there are additional complications as the projections $\pi_1,\pi_2$ are not finite flat anymore over the special fiber of $\calM$.
-For instance, when $g=2$ and $p$ is inert in $F$, the preimage under $\pi_1$ (or $\pi_2$) of the superspecial points of the special fiber of $\calM$ is the union of two projective lines.
+Unfortunately, when $g>1$ there are additional complications as the projections $\pi_1,\pi_2$ are not finite flat anymore over the special fiber of $\Sh$.
+For instance, when $g=2$ and $p$ is inert in $F$, the preimage under $\pi_1$ (or $\pi_2$) of the superspecial points of the special fiber of $\Sh$ is the union of two projective lines.
 To overcome this issue, we use in this paper the dualizing trace map instead of the finite flat trace map to construct the Hecke operator.
-(Here $\mathscr{D}_\gothp$ and $\mathscr{D}$ denote the dualizing complexes on $\calM(\gothp)$ and on $\calM$ respectively).
-Twisting by the Kodaira-Spencer map we can identify $\mathscr{D}$ with the automorphic line bundle $\omega^{\bf 2}$ on $\calM$, and the compatibility between the dualizing trace map and the finite flat trace map guarantee that our construction of $T_\gothp$ coincides with the usual one on the ordinary locus of $\calM$.
-Following \cite{conrad}, it suffices to show that the composition $R\pi_{1*}\pi_2^*\omega^\kappa \to \omega^\kappa$ factors through $\Nm_{F/\QQ}(\gothp) \cdot \omega^\kappa$ in the derived category of bounded complexes of coherent modules of $\calM$.
+(Here $\mathscr{D}_\gothp$ and $\mathscr{D}$ denote the dualizing complexes on $\Sh(\gothp)$ and on $\Sh$ respectively).
+Twisting by the Kodaira--Spencer map we can identify $\mathscr{D}$ with the automorphic line bundle $\omega^{((2, \dots, 2),0)}$ on $\Sh$, and the compatibility between the dualizing trace map and the finite flat trace map guarantees that our construction of $T_\gothp^\rmn$ (an appropriately normalized $T_\gothp$-operator) coincides with the usual one on the ordinary locus of $\Sh$.
+Following \cite[\S4.5]{conrad}, it suffices to show that the composition $R\pi_{1*}\pi_2^*\omega'^\kappa \to \omega^\kappa$ factors through $\Nm_{F/\QQ}(\gothp) \cdot \omega^\kappa$ in the derived category of bounded complexes of coherent modules of $\Sh$.
 It is not difficult to check this over the ordinary locus (cf. Proposition \ref{P:image p^g}).